SoftUni-Internal/interactive-content/EN/06-Applications-Routing/05-Homework.md

 - **Edit Team**

-- **View Team Details** \- a detailed page that shows all members of the team and management controls.
+- **View Team Details**:- a detailed page that shows all members of the team and management controls.

 Create a header that is shared across all pages and place links to the relevant sections in it.

 [/slide]

-[slide]
+[slide hideTitle]

 # CRUD Operations

-The app must support user registration, login and logout.
+The app must support user registration, login, and logout.

 Store the user credential in **session storage**.